hashchange/jquery.isinview/README.md

 - Run `npm install`.
 (Creates the environment.)
 - Run `bower install`.
 (Fetches the dependencies of the script.)

 Your test and build environment is ready now.
-If you want to test against specific versions of Backbone, edit `bower.json` first.
+If you want to test against specific versions of jQuery, edit `bower.json` first.

 ### Running tests, creating a new build